-PREREQUISITE: A score of 64 or below on the COMPASS (writing) placement test.
+PREREQUISITE: A grade of C on ENG 092 or 46-64 on COMPASS (writing) exam.

 This course is a review of basic writing skills and basic grammar.
 Emphasis is placed on the composing process of sentences and paragraphs in standard American written English.
 Students will demonstrate these skills chiefly through the writing of well-developed, multi-sentence paragraphs.
-Students must achieve a minimum grade of "C" to pas the course.
+Students must achieve a minimum grade of "C" to pass the course